Draconid Meteor Shower 2025: Last Outburst Until 2078!

 See Infographic

 The Draconids are best seen from the Northern Hemisphere, where the radiant rises to its highest point in the evening sky.
-It's also possible to view the meteor shower from the northern latitudes of the Southern Hemisphere, but it will look less spectacular out there.
+It's also possible to view the meteor shower from the northern latitudes of the Southern Hemisphere, but it will appear less spectacular from those locations.

 How to find the Draconids?